What are the aims of a CQC inspection?

 There are three kinds of inspections:

-Scheduled – normal inspections that are done regularly
+• Scheduled – normal inspections that are done regularly

-Themed – an inspection on a set theme about a current issue or a concern.
+• Themed – an inspection on a set theme about a current issue or a concern

-Responsive – carried out when a concern has been identified
+• Responsive – carried out when a concern has been identified

 Inspections step by step

-1. Before the inspection takes place CQC reviews the information they have on your business and assess the risks.
+1. Before the inspection takes place CQC reviews the information they have on your business and assesses the risks.
 This includes things like your last inspection report, the notifications they have received from you, concerns, complaints and safeguarding alerts, contract monitoring reports, information from stakeholders and members of the public.

 2. When the inspectors arrive they will prove their identity and ask for the registered person, the nominated individual or the senior person in charge.
 They will tell you if the inspection they are about to carry out is scheduled, themed or responsive.
 If there are no specific concerns you will usually be given some time to organise yourselves before the inspection starts.

 3. A variety of different methods are used to find out if your service is safe, effective, caring, responsive and well-led.
-There is not a standard set of methods that are being used so they might differ case by case.
+There is not a standard set of methods that are used so they might differ case by case.
 The methods used usually include thing such as:

-- Interviewing managers and employees of all levels, service users, relatives of clients
+• Interviewing managers and employees of all levels, service users, relatives of clients

-- Observing care: how carers do their job, how they interact and communicate with clients etc. You might be asked to provide a list of your visits over the next few weeks.
+• Observing care: how carers do their job, how they interact and communicate with clients etc. You might be asked to provide a list of your visits over the next few weeks.

-- Asking you to call and ask how your clients and carers feel about the care that is given.
+• Asking you to call and ask how your clients and carers feel about the care that is given

-- Comparing observations with the evidence provided including things like care records and care plans
+• Comparing observations with the evidence provided including things like care records and care plans

-- Asking questions about your procedures: eg. what kind of systems are in use, how thing are recorded (sufficiently detailed, accurate, in a safe way).
+• Asking questions about your procedures: eg. what kind of systems are in use, how thing are recorded (sufficiently detailed, accurate, in a safe way).
 They might ask you to show them your records.

-- Looking at individual care pathways.
+• Looking at individual care pathways

 Inspection ratings